ALL OF THE BEANS.

 Which Beans Can You Freeze?

-Thankfully all kinds of beans can be frozen, from baked beans to black beans, canned to cooked!
+Thankfully all kinds of beans can be frozen, from baked beans to black beans, canned to cooked!Let’s start with canned:

 Canned beans are great because they often come seasoned and ready to go so part of the work is done for you, but what if you don’t use the entire can?
 The good news is, an open can of beans can last up to three days in the refrigerator if you transfer the beans to a clean airtight container.
 If your weekday meals don’t call for beans, don’t fret!
-It’s easy to freeze them for future delicious dishes.
+It’s easy to freeze beans for future delicious dishes.
 Simply drain and rinse your beans, place them inside a freezer bag or a reusable, freezer-safe container and fill with water so the beans are fully covered.
 Then, seal the bag or container, label it with the date and stick them in freezer for up to six months.
 When you’re ready to use them, simply thaw and drain!

 Next up, cooked:

-Great news for all those delicious dinner leftovers, you can also freeze cooked beans and recipes containing beans for up to six months.
+Great news for all those delicious dinner leftovers, you can also freeze baked beans, cooked beans, and recipes containing beans for up to six months.
 As long as you know what you’re doing, that is!
-Keep reading to make sure your beans are just as delicious in six months as they are on night one.
+Keep reading to make sure your beans are just as delicious in six months as they are on night one.5 Tips to Freeze Beans the Right Way

 So now you know freezing beans is possible, but how do you do it correctly and freeze beans without losing the taste and texture that make them so good?
 Here are five easy tips to help: